Emergencies Act: Rouleau inquiry

 On April 25, 2022, Trudeau appointed Justice Paul Rouleau as commissioner of an inquiry into the invocation of the Emergencies Act.
 The inquiry is independent of the parliamentary review committee.
 By law, the inquiry was required to complete its report and submit it to Parliament by February 20, 2023.
 The inquiry was scheduled initially to start on September 19 and run until October 28.
 Due to Justice Rouleau undergoing surgery, the inquiry was delayed, and the public hearings ran from October 13 to December 2.

 A government press release said it is hoped investigations would "prevent these events from happening again".
 Conservatives said the investigations were too focused on the actions of protesters and their fundraising, and not on justifying the use of the Emergencies Act or determining whether it was appropriate for it to have been invoked.

 On February 17, 2023, Justice Rouleau released his 2,000-page final report, finding that the Trudeau government met the "very high threshold" for invoking the Emergencies Act after failures by police and politicians to address the protests.
 Rouleau wrote that he reached his conclusion “with reluctance,” and that reasonable and informed people could come to a different conclusion.
 Rouleau found that the freezing of bank accounts should have included a "delisting mechanism" and that it was unjust for individuals with no connection to the protests to be affected, but called that "unavoidable".
-Rouleau criticized Trudeau for labelling the protesters a "fringe minority" during the protest, writing that the comments likely hardening their resolve and embittered them.
+Rouleau criticized Trudeau for labelling the protesters a "fringe minority" during the protest, writing that the comments likely hardened their resolve and embittered them.

+Rouleau also made various recommendations to the government to improve policing, information sharing, and amend the Act, asking the government to provide its response within a year of his report.
+Following the announcement, Trudeau said the government would respond within six months of the report.
+In August 2023, a government spokesperson said an update would be coming in "the coming days".
+A year after the report was released, no government response had been provided.
+In March 2024, Public Safety Minister Dominic LeBlanc said the government would need more time to respond, citing its appeal of a Federal Court ruling, and indicating steps could be taken at some point in the future.